Burlington, Vermont

 Burlington Programs, Policies, and Strategies

-To support Burlington’s policy development efforts, BEI worked with Burlington to assess cold climate policies and existing building policies for consideration within the local context.
-In 2021, Burlington enacted the Thermal Energy Charter Change, approved by both Burlington voters and the state legislature, enabling Burlington to develop policies and fees to reduce fossil fuel use in buildings.
-Following discussions with stakeholders and a customer economics analysis completed by BEI to assess the economics of electrification in cold climates, Burlington enacted the Carbon Pollution Impact Fee (CPIF) in late 2023.
-The CPIF requires all newly constructed buildings, existing commercial buildings over 50,000 square feet, and all municipal buildings to install equipment powered by renewable energy at the time of system replacement or pay a carbon fee based on the lifetime emissions of the fossil fuel-powered equipment.
-The revenue from the carbon fee will help fund programs for under-resourced buildings, supporting a broader equitable transition away from fossil fuels in Burlington.
+In 2021, Burlington enacted the Thermal Energy Charter Change, approved by both Burlington voters and the state legislature, enabling the City to develop policies and fees to reduce fossil fuel use in buildings.
+Using this ability, Burlington enacted the Carbon Pollution Impact Fee (“Carbon Fee”) in late 2023, which requires all newly constructed buildings, existing commercial buildings over 50,000 square feet, and municipal buildings to install equipment powered by renewable energy, which includes local electricity, at the time of system replacement or pay a fee based on the lifetime emissions of the fossil fuel-powered equipment.
+A portion of the revenue from the Carbon Fee helps fund programs for under-resourced buildings, supporting an equitable transition away from fossil fuels in Burlington.
+In 2025, BEI supported Burlington as it began exploration of a building performance standard to require decarbonization planning and energy performance improvements for large and mid-sized commercial buildings.

 Statewide Programs, Policies, and Strategies